 Cambodia is very popular among the backpackers discovering Southeast Asia and has gained a lot of popularity of the past few years.
 Cambodia is bordered to the west and northwest by Thailand, to the northeast by Laos, to the east and southeast by Vietnam, and to the southwest by the Gulf of Thailand.
 Hence, its location makes it the perfect addition to your South East Asia travels.
 We visited Cambodia and Vietnam in the same trip, but I’d highly recommend adding Laos to the itinerary as well.

 Accommodation – You can definitely live on the cheap in Cambodia, as dorm rooms in hostels start at around $4 USD per night.
 The good thing about cheap accommodation is that you can also stay in a luxury hotel for as little as $40 USD per night.
-You will find something for any budget here and you won’t have to break the bank to be comfortable.
+You will find something for any budget, especially if you’re looking for somewhere to stay in Siem Reap.
+You won’t have to break the bank to be comfortable!

 Food – Food is very cheap in Cambodia.
 Local street vendors will charge about $1-2 USD per meal, and mid-range restaurant meals will cost between $3-5 USD.
 Western meals at nice restaurants will cost you between $5-15 USD per person.
 A cocktail on Pub Street will cost you $1.5 USD and tap beer $0.50 USD.